 As you might already know, zucchinis are made up of over 90% water (that’s a lot of water, BTW).
 So when you spiralize a zucchini, sprinkle a little salt on the noodles (I use about 1/4 tsp. per 1 medium zucchini) and let them sit for about 30 minutes.
 The added salt draws water out of zucchini (or any other vegetable with a high water content) via osmosis.
 Depending on the amount of water brought forth, drain away the liquid using a colander and then pat the noodles dry.
 I usually lay the noodles down on two layers of paper towel, cover them with two more layers, and then gently lean in to absorb any excess moisture.

-Cook (or not) – if I’m preparing zucchini noodles for myself, I always skip the cooking.
+If I’m preparing zucchini noodles for myself, I eat them raw.
 One of the best things about spiralizing is that it’s quick and easy.
 You know that you can get a bowl of vegetable noodles in 30 seconds.
 Plus, I like the idea of eating more raw veggies and enjoy the extra refreshing crunch.
 However, if I’m preparing the noodles for my husband, I saute them in a separate skillet over high heat (you don’t want to cook low and slow here, or the water will seep out and make the noodles mushy).
 Once al-dente, put them into a bowl and top them with a fully reduced sauce.

-Use tongs – tongs are great because they allow the zucchini to drip dry.
+One last tip for the zucchini noodles – tongs are a very helpful tool for serving.
 You might not use tongs if you’re serving the zucchini straight from the spiralizer.
-However, if you saute the zucchini and then let them sit for a bit, tongs might be very helpful for serving.
+However, if you saute the zucchini and then let them sit for a bit, the tongs will allow the zucchini to drip dry.